 The Pacific Tsunami Warning Center said the quake measured 6.9, down from a preliminary estimate of 7.5.

-The U.S. Geological Survey is reporting an earthquake with a magnitude of 4.3 has struck off the coast of northern California.
+The U.S. Geological Survey says a 6.4-magnitude earthquake has struck the Caribbean nation of Barbados.

 The U.S. Geological Survey reported a 3.8 magnitude earthquake in Sonoma County Thursday evening.

 Hundreds of people reported to the U.S. Geological Survey that they felt the magnitude 4.2 quake, which struck at 8:42 a.m.
 Saturday near Eugene and Springfield, Oregon.

 The U.S. Geological Survey says a strong earthquake struck in Alaska, but no tsunami was expected.

 A strong earthquake has struck off an island chain south of Tokyo, but officials say there is no danger of a tsunami.

 The U.S. Geological Survey says a magnitude 2.6 earthquake has struck the Yountville area Wednesday afternoon.

 The U.S. Geological Survey says a strong earthquake struck in the middle of the Atlantic Ocean Wednesday morning, but a tsunami is not expected.